Pausing the Merge Queue

 Mergify’s Merge Queue offers a feature known as “pausing” that grants users increased control over the automation process during special circumstances.
 Let’s explore what pausing involves, its impacts, and its typical use cases.

-2. Addition to the Queue Continues: Even with paused merge queues, new pull requests can still join the queue.
+2. Addition to the Queue Continues: Even with a paused merge queue, new pull requests can still join the queue.
 This ensures pull requests remain organized and ready for when operations resume.

-3. Stops Scheduling and Actions: After pausing the merge queues, Mergify will not schedule new checks, update, or merge pull requests.
+3. Stops Scheduling and Actions: After pausing the merge queue, Mergify will not schedule new checks, update, or merge pull requests.
 Pull requests can enter the queue but won’t be acted upon.

-4. Cancel Running Checks: As soon as the queues are paused, Mergify cancels any running checks and waits for the queues to be resumed.
+4. Cancel Running Checks: As soon as the queue is paused, Mergify cancels any running checks and waits for the queue to be resumed.

 Navigate to your Mergify dashboard.
-There you’ll find an option to pause the merge queues.
-Clicking on this will suspend all active queues.
+There you’ll find an option to pause the merge queue.
+Clicking on this will suspend the queue.

 Pause button is in the top right corner in Mergify's dashboard

-You can also pause the merge queues programmatically using the Mergify API.
+You can also pause the merge queue programmatically using the Mergify API.
 For detailed steps on how to achieve this, refer to our API documentation.

-If an incident is unrelated to the CI, like a production issue, but you wish to halt merging while allowing checks to run, then the freeze feature is a more suitable choice.
-“Freezing” simply halts merges, letting checks and other actions proceed.
+If an incident is unrelated to the CI, like a production issue, but you wish to halt merging while allowing checks to run, then the scheduled freeze feature is a more suitable choice.

 Benefits of Using the Pause Feature